Bo Goldman: Influence

 In a 1998 interview with The New York Times, screenwriter Eric Roth said, "The great Bo Goldman.
 He's the pre-eminent screenwriter – in my mind as good as it gets.
 He has the most varied and intelligent credits, from Cuckoo's Nest to Shoot the Moon, the best divorce movie ever made, to Scent of a Woman, to the great satire Melvin and Howard.
 He rarely makes mistakes, and he manages to maintain a distinctive American voice.
 And he manages to stay timely."

 Roth once again expressed his admiration for Goldman in an October 2017 New York Magazine article titled "The 100 Best Screenwriters of All Time".
 Here, Roth writes, "The man whose work made the biggest impression on me, because of his audacious originality, his understanding of social mores, his ironic sense of humor, and his outright anger at being human, and all with his soft spoken grace and eloquent simplicity is Bo Goldman.
 This degenerate horse player of a man lived his life like he lived his politics, never shying from a fight.
 His words were silk, never wasted or misplaced, and he would throw away what others would consider glorious and did it all without a moment’s fanfare.”

 Personal life and death

 Goldman married Mabel "Mab" Ashforth in 1954, and they remained married until her death in 2017.
-They spent their later years in Rockport, Maine, with their daughter, Serena, and son-in-law, filmmaker Todd Field.
-In April 2023, Goldman moved to Helendale, California, to live with his son Justin, until his death three months later on July 25, 2023, at the age of 90.
+They lived in Rockport, Maine, with their daughter, Serena, and son-in-law, Todd Field.
+Goldman died on July 25, 2023.
+He was ninety.